starknet-io/deprecation-guide/README.md

 # What breaks in v0.14.0?

-In Starknet version 0.14.0 we will terminate support for transaction versions 0,1 and 2, meaning they will be rejected from the sequencer’s mempool (see [SNIP-16](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-16.md#motivation) for motivation).
+In Starknet version 0.14.0 we will terminate support for transaction versions 0, 1, 2 as well as v3 that are sent with RPC < 0.8.
+This means that they will be rejected from the sequencer’s gateway (see [SNIP-16](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-16.md#motivation) for motivation).

 # What should you do to maintain normal operation?